nanai10a/worker-kjs/README.md

 # worker-kjs (template)

-template of Kotlin/JS for Cloudflare Worker
+template of Kotlin/JS for Cloudflare Workers

 ---